kritika1405/Warzone/README.md

 Enter the size of the board you want to play on.

+The game now has the AI to play with.

+Choose the AI to play.
+2 options available for AI( Baseline AI and Tree-based AI ).

-You will have a view of the board (2D and 3D).
+You will have a view of the board (2D).

 You need to select the coordinates of one of your pieces that you want to move in the x,y format.
 2D view can help you in that.